deme-plata/Plata-/README.md

-# BitKnight Coin
+# Plata Coin

-🚀 Introducing BitKnight Coin - the future of blockchain technology! 🌐 Our Quantum DAGKnight node leverages the power of the Quantum Holographic Information Network (QHIN) for unparalleled security and efficiency.
-Join us in revolutionizing the crypto world! #Blockchain #QuantumComputing #CryptoInnovation #BitKnightCoin #QHIN #TechRevolution 💎
+🚀 Introducing Plata Coin - the future of blockchain technology! 🌐 Our Quantum DAGKnight node leverages the power of the Quantum Holographic Information Network (QHIN) for unparalleled security and efficiency.
+Join us in revolutionizing the crypto world! #Blockchain #QuantumComputing #CryptoInnovation #BitKnightCoin #QHIN #TechRevolution 💎 qhin.cashewstable.com

 ## Table of Contents